Grand Canyon Backpacking Expedition

 Even if you don't have backpacking experience, if this adventure excites you we encourage you to submit an application.
 The TAPS Expeditions team will make sure you're prepared and well-informed of the nature of this trip.

-Applications will be accepted from March 19 to April 2.
-Applications will be reviewed approximately every two weeks, so we encourage you to apply early.
+Application now closed.
+Applications will be reviewed approximately every two weeks.
 All domestic expeditions are based on a lottery system.
 If more applications are received than we have slots available all applicants will be placed in a random lottery.

 It’s our goal to ensure that as many survivors as possible have the opportunity to experience healing in the wilderness.
 Preference will be given to applicants who haven't participated in a TAPS Expedition within the past year, so long as they are capable of participating in all activities.